Visual novel: Structure

 Most visual novels have multiple storylines and more than one ending; the mechanic in these cases typically consists of intermittent multiple-choice decision points, where the player selects a direction in which to take the game.
 For example, in a dating simulator-themed visual novel, the player is prompted to pick different characters to date which, in turn, leads to a different ending.
 This style of gameplay is similar to story-driven interactive fiction, or the shorter and less detailed real-life gamebook books.
-Many fans of visual novels hold them up as exceptions to the relatively weak storytelling in video games overall.

 Some visual novels do not limit themselves into merely interactive fictions, but also incorporate other elements into them.
 An example of this approach is Symphonic Rain, where the player is required to play a musical instrument of some sort, and attain a good score in order to advance.
 Usually such an element is related as a plot device in the game.

-Fan-created novel games are reasonably popular; there are a number of free game engines and construction kits aimed at making them easy to construct, most notably NScripter, KiriKiri and Ren'Py.
+Fan-created novel games are reasonably popular; there are a number of free game engines and construction kits aimed at making them easy to construct, most notably KiriKiri, NScripter, and Ren'Py.

 Many visual novels use voice actors to provide voices for the non-player characters in the game.
 Often, the protagonist (that is, the player character) is left unvoiced, even when the rest of the characters are fully voiced.
 This choice is meant to aid the player in identifying with the protagonist and to avoid having to record large amounts of dialogue, as the main character typically has the most speaking lines due to the branching nature of visual novels.